-ITOCHU does not believe that the dissolution of parent-subsidiary listings should be uniformly carried out based solely on the fact that a subsidiary is publicly listed.
-As stated below, we recognize the significance of each individual subsidiary's holding rational and strive to establish and maintain an effective governance structure to prevent conflicts of interest.
+Furthermore, ITOCHU does not believe that the divestment of holdings should be uniformly carried out based solely on the fact that a subsidiary or affiliate is publicly listed.
+We recognize the significance of each individual subsidiary's holding rational and strive to establish and maintain an effective governance structure to prevent conflicts of interest.
 Additionally, while considering the strategic positioning of each subsidiary within ITOCHU Group, we make individual assessments of holding policies of listed subsidiaries without limiting the options, based on a case-by-case basis.
-Holding policies are deliberated by the Division Company that has the investment and discussed annually in the management meetings.
-The decisions regarding the holding policies of each listed subsidiary are made taking these discussions into account and are shared with Outside Officers.